Find Affordable College Courses

 The average amount in student loans that medical assisting majors at COD take out while working on their Associate Degree is $16,705.

 With a ranking of #11, Rasmussen University - Illinois did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
-Located in the medium-sized city of Rockford, Rasmussen University - Illinois is a private for-profit school with a small student population.
+Located in the medium-sized city of Rockford, Rasmussen University - Illinois is a private for-profit college with a small student population.

 Women make up 92% of the medical assisting majors at the school.